rclone/rclone/docs/content/filtering.md

 ### How filter rules are applied to directories

-Rclone commands filter, and are applied to, path/file names not directories.
+Rclone commands are applied to path/file names not directories.
 The entire contents of a directory can be matched to a filter by the pattern `directory/*` or recursively by `directory/**`.